 What is beyond the diagnosis?
 All that lingo; Developmental Delay, Self stimulatory Behaviors, Communication Delay, Echoic Speech, Sensory Processing Disorder, what lies beyond that?
 Who really are these children?

 When a new child walk into a classroom, a good teacher of course, wants to be as well equipped as possible.
 If records, or IEP’s are available, a good teacher reads those before meeting the child, to know some of what to expect.
-However, does the lable sometimes, often, tell us who these kids are?
-Do our expectations of the lable limit these kids?
+However, does the label sometimes, often, tell us who these kids are?
+Do our expectations of the label limit these kids?
 I think, very often, that happens.

 I have witnessed situations where one professional thought a child had autism, there was talk about getting the child evaluated for autism.
 The child was evaluated and no diagnosis was given.
 But in the transference of this child from one teacher to another, the second teacher saw the child as autistic.
 The teacher told me, “Oh he is autistic, watch, he does this and this.”
 I watched and never saw the behavior described.
 I mentioned I had not witnessed this, she watched, couldn’t see the behavior either but was very confused and insistent this child was autistic.
 After some time, and no diagnosis, the expectation of this behavior ceased to exist, and the behavior was actually never witnessed.
 Sometimes we think we see things because others say so.